nmhiremath/AIPDFSummary/README.md

 # PDF Processing Application

 A modern web application for processing PDF documents using FastAPI, Redis, and React.
-The application provides a user-friendly interface for uploading PDFs, processing them asynchronously, and viewing the results.
+The application provides a user-friendly interface for uploading PDFs and processing them asynchronously.

 ## Features

 - PDF document upload and processing
 - Asynchronous processing using Redis and Celery
 - Real-time status updates
-- Redis content viewer for monitoring and debugging
 - Modern React frontend with Material-UI
 - FastAPI backend with comprehensive error handling
 - Docker-based deployment